code-coaching/crudjs/README.md

-# CRUD JS
+# CrudJS

-CRUD JS is a simple library to create a server with CRUD end points.
+CrudJS is a library to create a server with CRUD end points **in two steps**.

 This is intented to be used as an easy to use development server, a production server should be created with a more robust solution.
 For 'proof of concept projects' or 'small projects' this could be used in production as well.